aeroder/aeroder/README.md

 ### 👋 Hi, I’m Allison

-I'm a senior computational biologist at Pathos AI.
+I'm a principal computational biologist at Pathos AI.

 📫 If you want to reach me, you can email me at allison.e.roder@gmail.com